pkgcloud/pkgcloud/docs/providers/oneandone/compute.md

 Callback returns `f(err, servers)` where `servers` is an `Array`

 #### client.createServer(options, callback)
-Creates a server with the options specified
+Creates a server with the options pecified

+When choosing a baremetal `server_type` you would need to filter images by the `server_type_compatibility` which is an array of supported server types i.e. 'cloud' or 'baremetal'.

 Options are as follows: